makerdao/mips/MIP10/mip10.md

 ### MIP10c3: Process to Onboard Oracle (OT)

 Used by the Oracle Team(s) to onboard new Oracles for collateral assets or assets requested by 3rd parties.
-This component compels the Feeds to update their Data Models in preparation for deploying a new Oracle.

 MIP10c3 subproposals have the following parameters:
 - **Feedback Period:** 0 days